BGforgeNet/FO2tweaks/README.md

 - Power armor with its massive DT is a game changer.
 It will shrug off most JHP attacks.
 Even AP ammo is not very effective.
 You'll need to penetrate (criticals), or bring heavy weaponry.

 It's designed for vanilla game ammo/weapons/armor.
-It will _work_ with various mods such as [EcCo](http://www.nma-fallout.com/threads/economy-and-combat-rebalance-mod.193578/), however that may require tinkering with individual ammo modifiers in `fo2tweaks.ini`, and satisfactory result is not guaranteed.
+It will _work_ with various mods such as [EcCo](http://www.nma-fallout.com/threads/economy-and-combat-rebalance-mod.193578/), however that may require tinkering with individual ammo modifiers in `fo2tweaks.ini`.

 #### Limit knockback